 The common scam in Antalya is locals befriending tourists, taking them out for a drink, or dinner and then expecting the tourist to pay for it.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 WOMEN TRAVELERS RISK : MEDIUM

 If you're a woman traveling solo you should avoid walking alone after dark in this city.
 There have been reports of sexual assaults and verbal insults.
-These can happen even if your accompanied by a group.
+These can happen even if you are accompanied by a group.
 Avoid isolated or poorly lit areas.

 So...
 How Safe Is Antalya Really?

 Antalya is very safe to visit, with a low crime rate and a safe index of 74.5%.
 Still, you should take standard precaution measures as you would in any other city.

 Turkey, in general, is mostly safe when it comes to crime and its biggest risks stem from their political situation and terrorism risks.